Enhanced Fish Freshness Classification with Incremental Handcrafted Feature Fusion: Methodology

 \subsection{Eye region localization and segmentation}

-This section outlines the procedure for segmenting the eye region from fish images, forming the basis for localized feature extraction.
-To assess the effect of isolating the region of interest (ROI), we developed an automatic segmentation method based on radial intensity analysis.
-This algorithm efficiently detects eye boundaries without relying on deep learning models.
-The procedure consists of four sequential stages:
+~ This section outlines the procedure for segmenting the eye region from fish images, forming the basis for localized feature extraction.
+To isolate the region of interest (ROI) and eliminate background noise, we developed an automatic segmentation algorithm based on radial intensity analysis, which detects eye boundaries without relying on deep learning models.
+Let $I(x,y)$ denote the original RGB input image of size $W \times H$.
+The overall segmentation process consists of four sequential stages:

-Step 1 (Image preprocessing): The original color image is converted to grayscale to simplify intensity analysis.
-A Gaussian filter with a $7 \times 7$ kernel is then applied to suppress noise and irrelevant fine details, thereby enhancing salient structures and stabilizing boundary detection.
-The image center, defined as the midpoint of its width and height, is assumed to coincide with the eye center.
+\textbf{Step 1 (Image preprocessing):} First, the color image $I$ is converted to a grayscale intensity image $I_{\mathrm{gray}}$.
+To suppress high-frequency noise and stabilize the subsequent gradient calculation, a Gaussian filter $G$ with a kernel size of $7 \times 7$ is convolved with the image:

-Step 2 (Radial intensity scanning for boundary detection): From the defined center, the algorithm emits uniformly spaced radial scan lines over $360^{\circ}$.
-Along each line, pixel intensities are sampled from the center outward, producing a one-dimensional profile of intensity variation.
-The first-order gradient of this profile is then computed to capture brightness changes.
-The eye boundary, marked by a transition from the dark pupil/iris to the brighter surrounding tissue, is detected as the location with the steepest negative gradient.
-This point on each radial line is recorded as a candidate boundary point.